Let's Expand the Multicultural Bookstore

 You might think, “WOW, that’s a lot of money!”

-The amount we are crowdfunding covers the brick-and-mortar and associated fees, architectural drawings, licenses, furnishing, including bookshelves and tables, overhead, salaries, and supplies.
+The amount we are crowdfunding covers the brick-and-mortar and associated fees, architectural drawings, licenses, furnishings, including bookshelves and tables, overhead, salaries, and supplies.

 It does not include associated labor and taxes.